Salvation Army Waiʻoli Tea Room

 The Salvation Army Waiʻoli Tea Room was a Honolulu restaurant that operated from 1922 to 2014.
-After being closed for several years it reopened in November, 2018 as Waiʻoli Kitchen and Bake Shop.
-The restaurant is in a historic building at 2950 Mānoa Road, at the intersection of O'ahu Avenue and Mānoa Road on the island of Oahu.
-Adjacent to the restaurant is a replica of the grass house that Robert Louis Stevenson occupied in 1889 when he visited Princess Ka'iulani and her father Archibald Scott Cleghorn at their ʻĀinahau estate in Waikiki.
+After being closed for several years, it reopened in November 2018 as Waiʻoli Kitchen and Bake Shop.
+The restaurant is in a historic building at 2950 Mānoa Road, at the intersection of Oʻahu Avenue and Mānoa Road on the island of Oahu.
+Adjacent to the restaurant is a replica of the grass house that Robert Louis Stevenson occupied in 1889 when he visited Princess Kaʻiulani and her father Archibald Scott Cleghorn at their ʻĀinahau estate in Waikiki.

 History

 Located in Mānoa Valley, the Waiʻoli Tea Room was formally dedicated in 1922, as part of the Salvation Army Girls' Home program to teach young women marketable job skills.
 The Salvation Army facility was one of several institutions in Hawaii in that era that provided care for those in need.
 Other such facilities included the Kaiulani Home for Girls, the Castle Home, and the Catholic Orphanage.

 The concept for Wai'oli Tea Room was based on the high tea traditions of British Columbia emigrants living in Hawaii at the time it was built in 1922.
 Waiʻoli used "high tea" and "afternoon tea" to mean the same thing.
 Over the years, it has been a popular venue for local residents as well as tourists.